GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 While Issues tend to be organized as bugs or tasks, Discussions retain Q&As, consultations, design uncertainties, and usage questions.

-Being able to read this from the CLI makes it easier to check from the terminal whether "there's no Issue for this but is there a similar consultation in Discussions."
-When investigating OSS or incidents, we often look at not just Issues but also Discussions, so having the entry point consolidated in gh is convenient.
+Being able to read these from the CLI makes it easier to check in the terminal whether "there's the same inquiry in Discussions even if not in Issues."
+When investigating OSS or incidents, we often look at Discussions as well as Issues, so having a single entry point through gh is convenient.

 Creating, Editing, and Commenting with gh discussion

-Since create / edit / comment modify real data, I'll try these not on a public repository but on my own repository with Discussions enabled (referred to as OWNER/REPO below).
+Since create / edit / comment modify real data, we'll test them not on a public repository but on our own repository with Discussions enabled (referred to as OWNER/REPO below).

 gh discussion create --repo OWNER/REPO --title "gh discussion operation check (test)" --category General --body "create operation check"